Casualties of Israeli attacks on the Gaza Strip: Hamad family home

 At 11:40 pm on the same day, 8 July 2014, just as the family had retired to bed, the home of Hafez Hamad in Beit Hanoun was bombed without, according to B'Tselem, any prior warning.
 Hamad was a member of Islamic Jihad's military wing, and the bombing was a targeted assassination.
 Six people, one militant and five civilians, were killed in the airstrike.
 In addition, three children were wounded.

 Fun Time Beach café bombing

 At 11.30 pm on 9 July 2014, during the opening phase of Israel's attack on the Gaza Strip, 9 youths gathered at the Fun Time Beach café run by the al-Sawalli family on the beachfront at al-'Izbeh, near Khan Younis to watch a match between Argentina and the Netherlands in the 2014 FIFA World Cup knockout stage were killed when an Israeli missile destroyed the shack.

 Zoroub family

 Around midnight on 1 August 2014, without prior warning, an Israeli airstrike struck the home of Rafat Oudeh Mohammed Zoroub in western Rafah killing 15 family members, 4 women and 11 children, A further 4 people in the building at the time were wounded.

+Al-Dalu and Al-Deif families

+On 19 August 2014, the Israeli air force struck a residential building, in what they claim was an attempted targeted killing of Mohammed Deif.

+2018

+Rouzan al-Najjar

+Rouzan al-Najjar was a Palestinian nurse/paramedic who lived in Khuzaa, a village near the Gaza Strip's border with Israel.
+Her family lived in an apartment within eyeshot of Israeli soldiers stationed over the border.
+Their area had a 4 m concrete wall installed to shield local residents from Israeli fire.

+She was killed by the Israeli Defense Forces (IDF) while volunteering as a medic during the 2018 Gaza border protests.
+She was fatally hit by a bullet shot by an Israeli soldier as she tried to help evacuate the wounded near Israel's border fence with Gaza.
+The IDF first denied that she was targeted, while not ruling out that she may have been hit by indirect fire.
+Israeli human rights group B'Tselem said that al-Najjar was shot intentionally.

+After her death, the IDF released footage in which she purportedly admitted to participating in the protests as a human shield at the request of Hamas.
+The video was later found to be a clip from an interview with a Lebanese television station that had been edited by the IDF to take al-Najjar's comments out of context.
+In the unedited video, she didn't mention Hamas and called herself a "rescuing human shield to protect and save the wounded at the front lines", with everything following "human shield" trimmed out of the Israeli clip.
+The IDF was widely criticized for attempting posthumous character assassination by tampering with the video.